Samoa declares state of emergency as measles spreads across Pacific

 American Samoa, a U.S. territory neighboring Samoa, declared a public health emergency on Thursday following the measles outbreak in Samoa and Tonga, according to New Zealand media.

+According to Samoa’s Naseri about 90% of population in Tonga and American Samoa has been immunized and neither of these countries have reported any measles-related deaths.

-Reporting by Lidia Kelly; Editing by Sam Holmes
+Reporting by Lidia Kelly; Editing by Sam Holmes and Himani Sarkar